pranshupatel/ColourBlock/README.md

 ## <a name="major-classes-node"></a>Node

-The Node class represents one square (enlarged pixel) on the grid.
+The Node class represents one square on the grid.
 Each instance of Node has seven attributes:

 * colour
 * _background_colour (its default colour)
 * _position (in pixel coordinates)
 * _length (how long it is in actual pixels)
 * _coords (its position in the Grid class, described below)
-* _in_control (whether this node belongs to a in control block)
+* _in_control (whether this node belongs to an active block)
 * _filled (described in Grid)

 However, the two most important attributes are colour and _coords (the coordinates).

 A Block class is made up of four Node instances.
 When a block moves, the old nodes are reset to their original colours and the new nodes change to their block's colour.
-This allows the user to see the blocks fall, although this is really an illusion as all that happens is that the nodes switch colours and _filled attributes.
+This allows the user to see the blocks fall, although this is really an illusion, as all that happens is that the nodes switch colours and _filled attributes.

 The structure of the Node class allows for the easy movement and rotation of blocks.
 The Node class is heavily used by other objects to run the game.